Two Different Takes on Female Power in Rabid 1977 and 2019

 Yeah.
 Things just got weird.
 Did I forget to mention to those uninitiated that David Cronenberg is the crown prince of body horror?
 He practically invented the genre.
 And this is long before he made Brundlefly’s ears fall off (by the way if you haven’t watched The Fly remake, you should).

 Cronenberg’s Rabid plays with our fear as a society of science and technology.
-Just like Mary Shelley’s Frankenstein over a hundred and fifty years earlier, Rabid asks the questions: Can science go too far to try and cheat death?
+Just like Mary Shelley’s Frankenstein over a hundred and fifty years earlier, Rabid asks the question: Can science go too far to try and cheat death?
 In the end, will man’s advances in technology lead to our own demise?
 While these are the core of Rabid, there is something else being explored.

 There is a fear of feminine power inherent in this film.
 Keeping in mind that by 1977 the Women’s Movement was in full swing, Cronenberg taps in on the very real male fear of the strong, empowered woman.
 Men manipulate and pull the strings in this film, but it is a woman who can devour them all…almost literally.
 I can’t help but wonder if this is why Chambers was chosen as the lead.
-Obviously a role that required a large amount of nudity would be simple for someone known to work in pornography, but the ability to have a strong, confident command of one’s body is both seductive and intimidating in Chamber’s performance.
+Obviously, a role that required a large amount of nudity would be simple for someone known to work in pornography, but the ability to have a strong, confident command of one’s body is both seductive and intimidating in Chamber’s performance.

 Her portrayal of Rose is mesmerizing as she gets what she wants by using her feminine wiles to entice a man close to her before viciously pouncing on her prey.
 At the same time, it is hard to ignore that we are witnessing the male gaze in full effect.
 Intentionally or not, we constantly see Rose in a state of undress and/or writhing on the floor.
 She prowls the streets at night with perfect Farrah Fawcett hair and a long fur coat, driven by hunger and seducing the audience as much as her victims.
 We are meant to see her not just as a monster, a succubus of types, but also as Cronenberg’s deadly sex goddess.